sohansoharab/angularTS/hello_world/tutorial.md

 Here, the selector in the template section of the component can be used as a custom HTML tag in this file

     <courses></courses>

+**In all files**

+And auto import should work in all files wherever the services are invoked, if not, please invoke

+    import { CoursesService } from "./courses.service";